 Accounts receivable are recorded at the amounts billed relating to contracted research and development (R&D) services provided.
-The Company makes judgments as to its ability to collect outstanding receivables and provides an allowance for receivables when collection becomes doubtful.
+The Company makes judgments as to its ability to collect outstanding receivables and provides an allowance for receivables when collection is doubtful.
 Accounts receivable are written off when management believes that all efforts to collect the amounts outstanding have been exhausted.
 The allowance for credit losses is estimated by management based on evaluations of its historical bad debt, current collection experience, and estimate of remaining collectability.
-Bad debt expense is recorded as necessary to maintain an appropriate level of allowance for credit losses in selling, general, and administrative (SG&A) expense in the accompanying consolidated statements of operations.
-Accounts receivable is presented net of allowance for credit losses which was \$0 as of June 30, 2023.
+Bad debt expense is recorded as necessary to maintain an appropriate level of allowance for credit losses in selling, general, and administrative (SG&A) expense in the accompanying condensed consolidated statements of operations.
+Accounts receivable is presented net of allowance for credit losses which was \$0 as of September 30, 2023, and December 31, 2022.